DrMouhamadIbrahim/PortfolioProjects/README.md

 # Data-Driven Solutions Projects by Mouhamad Ibrahim, PhD

-Welcome to my Data-Driven Solutions Projects repository!
-I am an award-winning Data Analyst with over 5 years of experience specializing in transforming complex data into actionable insights through statistical analysis, data visualization, and modeling.
+Welcome to my Data-Driven Solutions Projects repository! 🧠 I am an award-winning Data Analyst with over 5 years of experience specializing in transforming complex data into actionable insights through statistical analysis, data visualization, and modeling.
 This repository highlights projects focused on business intelligence and data analytics, applying advanced techniques using tools like **SQL**, **Excel**, **R**, **Power BI**, and **Tableau** as I transition into industry roles.
 These projects include personal explorations, capstone projects, and competitive data challenges, all aimed at delivering impactful business solutions and insights.

 ## 💻 Technical Skills

-- **Data Analysis & Visualization:** SQL (Joins, Subqueries, CTEs), Excel (Pivot Tables, XLOOKUP), R (ggplot2, dplyr, tidyr)
+- **🔍 Data Analysis & Visualization:** SQL (Joins, Subqueries, CTEs), Excel (Pivot Tables, XLOOKUP), R (ggplot2, dplyr, tidyr)
-- **Business Intelligence:** Microsoft Power BI (DAX, Power Query), Tableau (Calculated Fields, Forecasting)
+- **📊 Business Intelligence:** Microsoft Power BI (DAX, Power Query), Tableau (Calculated Fields, Forecasting)
-- **Statistical Analysis & Modeling:** Regression analysis, A/B testing, hypothesis testing
+- **📈 Statistical Analysis & Modeling:** Regression analysis, A/B testing, hypothesis testing

 ## 📊 Key Achievements

-- **Improved Data Quality by 75%** in a capstone project analyzing 10k+ Android apps using R and Power BI, enabling robust analysis and delivering actionable business insights.
+- **🛠 Improved Data Quality by 75%** in a capstone project analyzing **10k+** Android apps using R and Power BI, enabling robust analysis and delivering actionable business insights.
-- **Created an Interactive Tableau Dashboard** interpreting **1M+ rows** of data for the SF Bike Share Insights project, identifying opportunities for a **2.73%** revenue growth by targeting high-value casual riders for conversion.
+- **📉 Created an Interactive Tableau Dashboard** interpreting **1M+ rows** of data for the SF Bike Share Insights project, identifying opportunities for a **2.73%** revenue growth by targeting high-value casual riders for conversion.
-- **Devised Mortality Risk Models** using SQL in the COVID-19 Trends Analysis project to correlate infection rates with death rates, uncovering critical insights such as Lebanon's peak death rate of **4.92%**.
+- **📊 Devised Mortality Risk Models** using SQL in the COVID-19 Trends Analysis project to correlate infection rates with death rates, uncovering critical insights such as Lebanon's peak death rate of **4.92%**.

 ## 📈 Featured Projects